IS your studio hot?

 Which class is best for me?

 All are welcome in every class!
-If you are a beginner or just getting back into it we suggest you start with our Yoga 411 class and learn or reconnect with the basics.
+If you are a beginner or just getting back into it we suggest you start with our Intro Series class and learn or reconnect with the basics.
 Kickasana is the only class we strongly suggest having 3 months of mat time before attending.
 You might also explore our more restorative options with Yin/Restore and Yin/Tune-up.
 You can investigate further by going to our Classes page where you can read a full description of each style or practice.

 Do I need to sign-up ahead of time?